Katangese Gendarmerie: Operation Grandslam

 In Kamina, the gendarmes had expected an attack on 30 December, but when one failed to occur they began to drink beer and fire flares at random, possibly to boost morale.
 Rogue bands of gendarmes subsequently conducted random raids around the city and looted the local bank.
-They were attacked by Swedish and Ghanaian troops two or three kilometers northeast of Kamina the following day, and were defeated.
-The Katangese Gendamerie conducted a disorganised withdrawal to two camps southeast of the locale.
-The Swedes successfully took several gendarmerie camps and began working to stabilise the situation.
-Late that night a company of the Indian Rajputana Rifles encountered entrenched gendarmes and mercenaries along Jadotville Road and a gunfight ensued.
-Two mercenaries captured during the clash revealed that confusion and desertion were occurring among the Katangese forces.
-Altogether the Indian forces faced unexpectedly light resistance and reached the east bank of the Lufira on 3 January 1963.
-Mercenaries withdrew to Jadotville the next day after destroying a bridge over the Lufira River.
-UN forces found a bridge upstream and used rafts and helicopters to cross and neutralised Katangese opposition on the far side of the river, occupying Jadotville.
+They were attacked by Swedish and Ghanaian troops two or three kilometers northeast of Kamina the following day, and defeated.
+Gendarmerie conducted a disorganised withdrawal to two camps southeast of the locale.
+The Swedes successfully took several Gendarmerie camps and began working to stabilise the situation.
+Late that night a company of Indian Rajputana Rifles encountered entrenched gendarmes and mercenaries along Jadotville Road and a gunfight ensued.
+Two mercenaries captured during the clash revealed that Gendarmerie forces faced confusion and desertions.
+Overall Indian forces faced unexpectedly light resistance and reached the east bank of the Lufira River on 3 January 1963.
+Mercenaries withdrew to Jadotville the next day after destroying a bridge over the Lufira.
+UN forces found a bridge upstream and used rafts and helicopters to cross and neutralise opposition on the far side of the river, occupying Jadotville.

-Muké attempted to organise a defence of the town, but Katangese forces were in disarray, being completely caught off-guard by the UN troops' advance.
+Muké attempted to organise a defence of the town, but Gendarmerie forces were in disarray, completely caught off-guard by the UN troops' advance.
 UN forces briefly stayed in Jadotville to regroup before advancing on Kolwezi, Sakania, and Dilolo.
-Between 31 December 1962 and 4 January 1963, international opinion rallied in favour of ONUC.
+Between 31 December 1962 and 4 January 1963, international opinion rallied in favour of the ONUC.
 Belgium and France strongly urged Tshombe to accept Thant's Plan for National Reconciliation and resolve the conflict.
 On 8 January, Tshombe reappeared in Élisabethville.
-The same day Prime Minister Adoula received a letter from the chiefs of the most prominent Kantangese tribes pledging allegiance to the Congolese government and calling for Tshombe's arrest.
+The same day Adoula received a letter from the chiefs of the most prominent Kantangese tribes pledging allegiance to the Congolese government and calling for Tshombe's arrest.
 Thant expressed interest in negotiating with Tshombe, saying "If we could convince [Tshombe] that there is no more room for maneuvering and bargaining, and no one to bargain with, he would surrender and the gendarmerie would collapse."
 Tshombe soon expressed his willingness to negotiate after being briefly detained and released, but warned that any advance on Kolwezi would result in the enactment of a scorched earth policy.
 Tshombe fled to Northern Rhodesia on a Rhodesian Air Force plane, and managed to reach Kolwezi, the only significant location that remained under Katangese control.